abhimanyubabbar/sweep-ui/README.md

 # sweep-ui
-Interface for decentralized search sweep.
+Front end for the decentralized search application.